-- ATNI was unable to identify relevant guidance or procedure manuals were found or shared by Progress demonstrating the implementation of the commitments assessed on this topic.
-The company therefore does not score in this aspect. - To score in this area, Progress would need to develop comprehensive management systems, procedures and other guidance for its employees to implement all commitments set out in its policy(ies) relating to responsible CF marketing.
+- ATNI was unable to identify documentation of any management systems the company has in place to implement any policy it may have in relation to this topic. - To score in this area, Lactalis would need to develop comprehensive management systems, procedures and other guidance for its employees to implement all commitments set out in its policy(ies) relating to responsible CF marketing.